 - Fresh pressed garlic, rosemary, and parmesan cheese

 - Bacon and cheddar cheese

 Note: Depending what you are adding, you can decide when to add the mix in.
-Sometimes I add things in when I want them all evenly mixed through the dough, and then add water and let it all rise.
-However, I usually let it rise and then put cheese or pesto etc right onto the top and fold the bread over into the pan, so the filling is all in the middle of the bread and won’t burn on the outside.
+Usually I add things in at the start before mixing with water, when I want them all evenly mixed through the dough… then add water and let it all rise.
+However, you can also let it rise and then put cheese or pesto etc right onto the top and fold the bread over into the pan, so the filling is all in the middle of the bread and won’t burn on the outside.
 It’s kind of an experiment, and you’ll get it down quickly with your favorite flavorings!
-Either way, just make sure you don’t overmix this dough – it’s what makes it so light and fluffy!
+Either way, just make sure you don’t over-mix this dough – it’s what makes it so light and fluffy!